Reconstructs metabolic pathways and estimates pathway completeness for a given set of contigs.

 Estimation for multiple bins in different metagenomes

 If you have multiple bins (also known as internal-genomes) across different collections or even different metagenomes, they can be analyzed with the same command by providing an internal genomes file to anvi-estimate-metabolism.
-To see the required format for the external genomes file, see internal-genomes.
+To see the required format for the internal genomes file, see internal-genomes.

 anvi-estimate-metabolism -i internal-genomes.txt